openconfig/gnmi-gateway/README.md

 Common use-cases are:
-- Provide multiple streams to gNMI clients while maintaining a single connection to gNMI target.
+- Provide multiple streams to gNMI clients while maintaining a single connection to gNMI targets.
 - Provide highly available streams to gNMI clients.
 - Distribute gNMI target connections among multiple servers.
 - Export gNMI streams to other data formats and protocols.
-- Dynamically form connections to gNMI targets based on data in other systems (e.g. your NMS, or network inventory, etc).
+- Dynamically form connections to gNMI targets based on data in other systems (e.g., your NMS, or network inventory, etc).

 ## Design